 - The second option, on the other hand, lets you change the sound of the beats.

-It has only a few options, which include electronic, blocks, kit, and Congo.
+It has only a few options: electronic, blocks, kit, and Congo.
 You can also change the tempo of your song by dragging the horizontal blue bar to any specified tempo.

 On the right-hand side, there are three more options: Settings, Undo, and Save.
-The Settings option comes with a few essential options where you might feel the need to make some minor changes.
+The Settings option comes with a few essential options where you might need to make minor changes.

 You can change the length of the bars, beats per bar, split beats, scale, start on, and the range of the notes.